-Other issues that CAC Manitoba intends to examine include ratemaking and actuarial assumptions, benchmarking, investment performance and forecasts, and Information Technology (IT) and other capital project funding.
+Additional issues that CAC Manitoba intends to examine include ratemaking, actuarial assumptions, alternative rate indications, benchmarking, investment performance and forecasts, the vehicles for hire framework, changes to the fleet program, and ongoing developments in MPI's enterprise risk management.

-Given the short time frame between the filing of the application and the prehearing conference, this overview of issues is necessarily preliminary.
+Given the present preliminary stage of the GRA process, this overview of issues is necessarily preliminary.

-At the current time, CAC Manitoba does not anticipate calling witnesses or filing evidence.
-It reserves the right to seek permission to provide expert evidence after its review of the first round information requests especially with regard to the key issues outline above.
+At the current time, CAC Manitoba does not anticipate calling witnesses or filing independent expert evidence.
+It reserves the right to seek permission to provide expert evidence after its review of responses to information requests, particularly with regard to the key issues outline above.